 There are a few basic steps and things to consider when you’re beginning to draft an effective pricing policy for your brand.

-According to Cobb and Craven, the most important thing you’ll want to do before setting up a policy is to consult with a lawyer who has experience drafting pricing policies.
+According to Cobb and Craven, the most important thing you’ll want to do before setting up a policy is to consult with a lawyer who has experience drafting pricing policies in the face of emerging ecommerce trends.
 This is a critical first step because you want your pricing policy to stay on the right side of antitrust laws, and that requires appropriate language that doesn’t create unfair competition or indicate any kind of collusion between your brand and a reseller.

 One way collusion could be indicated is if your pricing policy reads like an agreement or negotiation between two parties instead of an announcement with suggested selling prices, according to Harvard Business Review.